Average signature and 4-genus of 2-bridge knots: Introduction

 Traczyk \cite{Tra} used the Gordon-Litherland method of computing knot signature to find a diagrammatic formula for the signature of alternating links.
 Specifically, if $D$ is an alternating diagram of a knot where $s_A$ is the number of circles in the all-$A$-smoothing of the knot diagram and where $c_+$ is the number of positively-oriented crossings, then $\sigma(K)=s_A - c_+ -1$, which we use here.
 One benefit of using our approach below is that the orientations of the crossings can be easily determined, as in \cite{Coh:lower}, avoiding the difficulties of \cite{GalJab} and \cite{QazAlDQur}.

-Dasbach and the second author continue to study signature for links with Turaev genus one \cite{DasLow:gT1}.
-Ville and Soret \cite{SorVil} study closures of certain random quasipositive 3-braids, including Lissajous toric knots, showing these have signature 0.
-Dunfield and Tiozzo \cite{DunTio} study closures of random positive 3-braids and are able to prove a central limit theorem on their signatures using Bj\"orklund-Hartnick's central limit theorem for quasimorphisms \cite{BjoHar}.
+Dasbach and the second author continued to study signature for links with Turaev genus one \cite{DasLow:gT1}.
+Ville and Soret \cite{SorVil} studied closures of certain random quasipositive 3-braids, including Lissajous toric knots, showing these have signature 0.
+Dunfield and Tiozzo \cite{DunTio} studied closures of random positive 3-braids and are able to prove a central limit theorem on their signatures using Bj\"orklund-Hartnick's central limit theorem for quasimorphisms \cite{BjoHar}.

 The \emph{4-genus} $g_4(K)$ of a knot $K$ is the minimum genus of a locally-flat surface embedded in the 4-ball whose boundary is the knot.
 A knot is \emph{slice} if its $4$-genus is zero.
 In recent years, much attention has been paid to the question of whether a knot is slice \cite{Pic:slice,Hom:slice,Lev:slice}.